USF-BigDataLab/geopresence/README.md

 We can begin with the geohash dataset from the NOAA [North American Mesoscale Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam).
 This has many points that overlap, since weather is recorded for particular areas across a grid.
 We will need to:

+* Estimate the density of data already held for the geohash
+* Search for sub geohash or create it if the low resolution hash is appropriately dense
 * Convert geohashes to lat, lon points
 * Map lat, lon points to grid cells (x, y coordinates)
 * Map this grid to a bitmap